multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Intended branches:**

 - Should decreasemsg.senderstake in theminipoolbyavaxNodeOpAmt
-  □ Test coverage
+  - [ ] Test coverage
 - the native tokens balance of minipool owner should increase bytotalAvaxAmt value (deposited amount + reward)
-  □^4 Test coverage
+  - [x] Test coverage

 **Negative behavior:**

-- Shouldn’t be callable by anymsg.senderor on anynodeId □^4 Negative test?
+- Shouldn’t be callable by anymsg.senderor on anynodeId
+  - [x] Negative test?
 - should revert if the owner calls it a second time after the successful first execu- tion
-  □ Negative test?
+  - [ ] Negative test?
-- should revert if the current state of mini pool isn’tWithdrawableorError □ Negative test?
+- should revert if the current state of mini pool isn’tWithdrawableorError

+  - [ ] Negative test?

 - should revert if called non-owner of minipool
-  □^4 Negative test?
+  - [x] Negative test?
 There isn’t test, but there is a checkonlyOwnerinside the function
-- should revert if minipoll for nodeID doesn’t exist □^4 Negative test?
+- should revert if minipoll for nodeID doesn’t exist
+  - [x] Negative test?
 There isn’t test, but there is a checkrequireValidMinipool inside the function

 **Preconditions:**